The core of housing markets from an agent's perspective: Is it worth sprucing up your home?: The effect of improvements in housing markets.

 First, \algoHM{} checks whether $X$ belongs to the core of $H'$, and if so, outputs $X'=X$.
 Hence, we may assume that $X$ admits a blocking cycle in $H'$.
-Let $Q$ denote that set of only those agents among $q_1, \dots, q_k$ that in~$H'$ prefer $p$'s house to the one they obtain in allocation~$X$, that is, Observe that if an arc is an envy arc for~$X$ in~$H'$ but not in~$H$, then it must be an arc of the form $(q,p)$ where $q \in Q$.
+Let $Q$ denote that set of only those agents among $q_1, \dots, q_k$ that in~$H'$ prefer $p$'s house to the one they obtain in allocation~$X$, that is, Observe that if an arc is an $X$-augmenting arc in~$H'$ but not in~$H$, then it must be an arc of the form $(q,p)$ where $q \in Q$.
 Therefore any cycle that blocks~$X$ in~$H'$ must contain an arc from $\{(q,p): q \in Q\}$, as otherwise it would block~$X$ in~$H$ as well.

-\algoHM{} proceeds by modifying the housing market: for each $q \in Q$, it adds a new agent~$\qq$ to~$H'$, with $\qq$ taking the place of~$p$ in the preferences of~$q$; the only house that agent~$\qq$ prefers to her own will be the house of~$p$.
+\algoHM{} proceeds by modifying the housing market: for each $q \in Q$, it adds a new agent~$\qq$ to~$H'$, with $\qq$ taking the place of~$p$ in the preferences of~$q$; the only house that agent~$\qq$ prefers to her own will be the house of~$p$ (the preferences of $p$ remain unchanged).
 Let $\HH$ be the housing market obtained.
-Then the acceptability graph~$\GG$ of $\HH$ can be obtained from the acceptability graph of $H'$ by subdividing the arc $(q,p)$ for each $q \in Q$ with a new vertex corresponding to agent~$\qq$.
-Let $\QQ=\{\qq:q \in Q\}$, $\NN=N \cup \QQ$, and let $\EE$ be the set of arcs in~$\GG$.
+Then the acceptability graph~$\GG$ of $\HH$ can be obtained from the acceptability graph of~$H'$ by subdividing the arc $(q,p)$ for each $q \in Q$ with a new vertex corresponding to agent~$\qq$, i.e., replacing the arc~$(q,p)$ with arcs~$(q,\qq)$ and~$(\qq,p)$.
+For an illustration of the construction, see Figure~\ref{fig:EX-construction}.
+Let~$\QQ=\{\qq:q \in Q\}$, $\NN=N \cup \QQ$, and let us denote by~$\EE$ be the set of arcs in~$\GG$.

 {\bf Initialization.} Let $Y=X \setminus \{ (q,X(q)): q \in Q \} \cup \{(q,\qq): q \in Q\}$ in $\GG$.
 Observe that $Y$ is a sub-allocation in~$\HH$ with source set~$\{X(q):q \in Q\}$ and sink set~$\QQ$.
 Additionally, we define a set $R$ of \emph{irrelevant} agents, initially empty.
 We may think of irrelevant agents as temporarily deleted from the market.